wildfly/quickstart/thread-racing/README.md

 JPA 2.1 is also present in the application code.
 Specifically it is used to store race results in the default data source instance, which is also new to Java EE.
 Further details are included in the `src/main/java/org/jboss/as/quickstarts/threadracing/results/RaceResults.java` class.

-_Note: This quickstart uses the H2 database included with ${product.name.full} ${product.version}.
+_Note: This quickstart uses the H2 database included with WildFly Application Server 11.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 ## System Requirements

-The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.
+The application this project produces is designed to be run on WildFly Application Server 11 or later.

-All you need to build this project is ${build.requirements}.
-See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
+See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-## Use of ${jboss.home.name}
+## Use of WILDFLY_HOME

-In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
-The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
+The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).

-## Start the ${product.name} Server with the Full Profile
+## Start the WildFly Server with the Full Profile

-1. Open a command prompt and navigate to the root of the ${product.name} directory.
+1. Open a command prompt and navigate to the root of the WildFly directory.
 2. The following shows the command line to start the server with the full profile:

-        For Linux:   ${jboss.home.name}/bin/standalone.sh -c standalone-full.xml
+        For Linux:   WILDFLY_HOME/bin/standalone.sh -c standalone-full.xml
-        For Windows: ${jboss.home.name}\bin\standalone.bat -c standalone-full.xml
+        For Windows: WILDFLY_HOME\bin\standalone.bat -c standalone-full.xml

 ## Build and Deploy the Quickstart

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean install wildfly:deploy

-4. This will deploy `target/${project.artifactId}.war` to the running instance of the server.
+4. This will deploy `target/thread-racing.war` to the running instance of the server.

 ## Access the application

-The application will be running at the following URL <http://localhost:8080/${project.artifactId}/>.
+The application will be running at the following URL <http://localhost:8080/thread-racing/>.

 To start a race press the `Insert Coin` button.
 The page displays the names of the threads as they join the race.
 It then tracks the progress of each thread through the Batch, EE Concurrency, JAX-RS, JMS, and JSON stages of the race.
 Finally, it displays the official race results and championship standings.